 Federal Depository Library Program

-- Catalog of U.S. Government Publications: Search for publications from the three branches of government.
+- Catalog of U.S. Government Publications: Search for publications from all three branches of the Federal government.

 California State Depository Library Program

-In 1945, the California Legislature passed the Library Distribution Act , which established the depository library program to make California state documents readily available to the citizens of the state.
+The California Library Distribution Act established the depository library program to make California state documents readily available to the citizens of the state.
 The California State Library is responsible for carrying out the provisions of the Act by developing and maintaining standards for depository libraries, granting depository status to libraries, and administering the depository program.

-Across the state, 104 libraries participate in the program, opens a new window and receive publications produced by California state agencies.
+Across the state, 103 libraries participate in the program, opens a new window and receive publications produced by California state agencies.
 Contra Costa County Library is a selective depository for state documents distributed by the Office of State Publishing.

-Search our catalog for California State Depository documents.
+Search the Library catalog for California State Depository holdings.